AMWA-TV/bcp-006-01/docs/NMOS With JPEG XS.md

 If the Receiver has limitations on or preferences regarding the JPEG XS video streams that it supports, the Receiver resource MUST indicate constraints in accordance with the [BCP-004-01][] Receiver Capabilities specification.
 The Receiver SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Receiver's compatibility with the available streams.
-It is not always practical for the constraints to indicate every type of stream that a Receiver can or cannot consume successfully; however, they SHOULD describe most common operating points and any preferences among them.
+It is not always practical for the constraints to indicate every type of stream that a Receiver can or cannot consume successfully; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.

 The `constraint_sets` parameter within the `caps` object can be used to describe combinations of frame rates, width and height, and other parameters which the Receiver can support, using the parameter constraints defined in the [Capabilities register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the NMOS Parameter Registers.